You must apply for an exemption if you make, import or distribute appliances that will be used to burn unauthorised fuel in smoke control areas.

 Exempt appliances are added to the exempt appliances list - this also shows which unauthorised fuels they’re allowed to burn.

-You can contact Ricardo-AEA if you have any technical questions about your application, eg testing methods.
-The first hour of advice is free.
+You can contact HETAS if you have any technical questions about your application, for example testing methods.

 Contact Defra if you have any general questions about your application.